For Sale By Owner Closing Costs: What You Need To Know

 Here are a few things you can expect to pay as a FSBO seller:

-- Buyer’s agent commission – you will likely still have to cover your buyer’s agent commission fee even though you didn’t make use of an agent’s help
+- Buyer’s agent commission – You will likely still have to cover your buyer’s agent REALTOR® fees even though you didn’t make use of an agent’s help

 - Seller concessions